Biotech Daily

 Subscribe to receive the latest news from Biotech Daily

-The Nasdaq Biotechnology Index (NBI) edged up one point or 0.02 percent for the month to 4,430 points and up 7.4 percent for the year.
+The Nasdaq Biotechnology Index (NBI) was up 5.7 percent in May, to 4,401 points, and up 8.1 percent for the year.

 (pre-Covid to date)